How to Pick a Gym You'll Actually Stick With

 Do Not Ignore Peak Hours

-Visit the gym at the exact times you expect to train.
+Go during the exact times you expect to train.
 A quiet mid-day tour tells you nothing about how the space feels at 7 PM.

 Before You Commit